IgniteUI/igniteui-docfx/en/components/combo.md

 > To start using Ignite UI for Angular components in your own projects, make sure you have configured all necessary dependencies and have performed the proper setup of your project.
 You can learn how to do this in the [**installation**](https://www.infragistics.com/products/ignite-ui-angular/getting-started#installation) topic.

 ## Usage
 The `IgxComboComponent` allows you to search and select items from the list.
-The combo uses the `IgxDropDownComponent` internally as a items container.
+The combo uses the `IgxDropDownComponent` internally as an item container.
 To get started with the Ignite UI for Angular Combo, let's first import the **IgxComboModule** in our **app.module.ts** file:

 ```typescript
 // app.module.ts